FNA-XNA/FAudio/cpp/README.md

 The ```wine_setup_native``` script (in the ```cpp/scripts``` subdirectory) does just this.
 Run it from a directory containing the wrapper DLLs (32 or 64 bit) and it will create symbolic links in the Wine prefix and modify the Wine registry to make sure Wine only uses the native DLLs.

+### Wine - builtin DLLs
+The native DLLs use Wine's sound layers, replacing the builtin DLLs lets you bypass these.
+The WINEDLLPATH environment variable can be used to add DLL search directories to Wine but unfortunately these do not override the standard directories.
+In order to use the wrapper DLLs the standard Wine shared libraries (e.g in /opt/wine-staging/lib(64)/wine) have to be removed / renamed first.
+Also Wine has to be configured to use the builtin DLLs before the native DLLs for xaudio (see ```winecfg```).

+Please note: the version 2.8+ wrapper builtin DLLs do not implement device enumeration.
+The Windows device id's are pretty meaningless when passed to a linux SDL implementation.

 ### How can I check if the wrapper DLLs are actually being used?
 - Build the wrapper DLLs with tracing enabled (at the top of ```xaudio2.cpp```)
     - check to see if log entries are added when running the application